How Fleets Can Save Money: Complete Guide

 Audit Your Fleet's Performance

-Fleet managers sometimes make the mistake of thinking they know where all their trucking costs come from and that spending is under control.
-However, companies that have trouble staying within their operating budgets aren't monitoring their fleet costs effectively.
-The outcome of this negligence can be thousands of dollars that seem to vanish into thin air.
+Fleet managers sometimes make the mistake of assuming they have a complete understanding of their trucking costs and that their spending is well-controlled.
+However, companies that struggle to adhere to their operating budgets often lack effective fleet cost monitoring.
+This oversight can lead to the disappearance of thousands of dollars, seemingly vanishing into thin air.

-In many cases, a TCO-based audit will uncover minor issues that are relatively easy to amend.
-Once you've made the necessary adjustments, you can track the results and monitor the impact on your operating costs.
-Positive results typically occur quickly when employing this method.
+In many instances, a TCO-based audit reveals minor issues that can be relatively straightforward to rectify.
+Once the necessary adjustments are made, you can track the results and observe the impact on your operating costs.
+Positive outcomes often materialize swiftly when employing this approach.

 Prioritize Preventive Maintenance

-The average cost of a truck repair in 2020 was $411, an 18% increase over the previous year.
-If it seems your trucks are always in the shop, you're probably spending too much money on repairs.
-And a truck that's off the road isn't available to deliver goods to your customers.
+The average cost of a truck repair in 2020 was $411, marking an 18% increase compared to the previous year.
+If it appears that your trucks are frequently in the repair shop, you might be overspending on repairs.
+Additionally, a truck that's out of commission can't fulfill its role in delivering goods to your customers

-Timely maintenance can reduce fleet management costs by preventing many of these expensive repairs.
-Here are the areas to focus on.
+Adhering to timely maintenance schedules can effectively curtail fleet management costs by averting numerous costly repairs.
+Here are the key areas to prioritize.

 Adhering to Appropriate Maintenance Intervals

-Most manufacturers recommend performing “dry” maintenance every 10,000 to 25,000 miles.
-Examples of these steps include inspecting major components, refilling fluids, lubrication and checking tire pressure.
-“Wet” maintenance, including oil and filter changes and other services, should occur every 25,000 miles.
+Manufacturers typically recommend carrying out 'dry' maintenance every 10,000 to 25,000 miles.
+This type of maintenance involves tasks such as inspecting major components, replenishing fluids, lubricating parts, and checking tire pressure.
+On the other hand, 'wet' maintenance, which includes oil and filter changes along with other services, should take place every 25,000 miles.

 Preparing for Unexpected Repairs and Breakdowns